 Dawgs on the Town - Part III Updated 01 Oct 13 Dawgs in action in 1971 at house parties and helping a Taipei orphanage.
 Photo by N. Carpenter

-TAIPEI APARTMENTS Dawg Flight's Taipei Apartments Updated 10 Nov 12 Great shots of Dawgs and their "pads" in Taipei with detailed street maps.
+TAIPEI APARTMENTS 1970 to 1971 Dawg Flight's Taipei Apartments Updated 10 Nov 12 Great 1970 and 1971 shots of Dawgs and their "pads" in Taipei with detailed street maps.

 Air Force regs strictly prohibited single enlisted personnel living off-base...
 Photo by C. Gnath

-CITY OF TAIPEI City of Taipei - Part I Updated 06 Apr 14 1970-71 photos taken along Chungshan North Road and Min Chuan East/West Road in Taipei.
+CITY OF TAIPEI 1969 to 1971 City of Taipei - Part I Updated 39 Aug14 1969-71 photos taken in Taipei along Chungshan North Road and Min Chuan East/West Road.

 City of Taipei - Part II Updated 28 Jan 12 Lots of great 1970 and 1971 shots taken around town by several Dawgs.
 Photo by N. Carpenter